EverAzureRest/container-vpn/README.md

 curl -D $DATA $URL
 ```

-It returns an HTTP status code and JSON payload that contains the FQDN and the IP address of the VPN that can be used to connect to Shadowsocks.
+It returns an HTTP status code and JSON payload that contains the FQDN and the IP address of the VPN that can be used to connect the Shadowsocks client to.

 You can use the scripts referenced below to create end-to-end automation using the REST calls instead of the container deployment.
 I will update this project at a later time with these examples.